kubewarden/docs/docs/operator-manual/ui-extension/metrics.md

 ### 3. Add the ConfigMap for Policies and Policy Server

 :::note
-This method is suited for air-gapped installations
+This method is suited for air gapped installations
 :::

 The dashboards are unique between Policy Server and Policies, thus will need to be created separately.